direktt/direktt-cf7/readme.md

 With Direktt Contact Form 7 extension you can:

-- **Send customizable message templates** to customers and channel admins on Contact Form 7 submissions.
+- **Send customizable messages** to customers and channel admins on Contact Form 7 submissions.
+- Direktt message templates **support all CF7 replcement tags just as any CF7 email template**
 - **Provide immediate feedback or follow up** right in the Direktt mobile app's chat

 ## Documentation